 Right-of-use assets, if any, are presented as property, plant and equipment, and the associated lease liabilities are presented as loans on the consolidated statement of financial position.

 Impact of Accounting Policy Changes - IFRS 16 Transition

-The Company elected to account for certain arrangements, including its Vancouver offices, as shortterm and low-value assets, and has thus not recognized a right-of-use asset and corresponding lease liability for these arrangements.
-There was no consequential impact upon adoption for any period, and accordingly there has been no restatement of prior periods, nor any adjustment to the retained earnings.
+There was no consequential impact upon adoption for any period, and accordingly there has been no restatement of prior periods, nor any adjustment to deficit.